 Discovered thanks to the writer Nancy Huston, he is one of the youngest artists represented by the gallery.
 With his cursive writing, Anton Hirschfeld meshes lists of names, playlists or guests in processional columns, to form the unexpected frame of his works.
 As if the pastel, acrylic and ink that cover them were ordered according to secret links.
-First presented to the public in 2017 at the gallery, he is the subject of a documentary which is expected to be released in 2023.
+First presented to the public in 2017 at the gallery, in march 2023, it was the subject of a documentary entitled “Le Voyage d’Anton” directed by Mariana Loupan with Schuch production.

 Anton Hirschfeld was born in Paris on June 22, 1992.